-Driving Website Traffic by Dispelling Marketing Myths
+Drove Website Traffic by Dispelling Marketing Myths

 The Beedie School of Business’ Career Management Centre (CMC) works to empower business students and alumni – such as those in the Marketing field – with skills and resources to begin their careers.

-Marketing positions with a title containing “Business Development” or “Sales” posted on the Beedie Community job board consistently received less engagement on average compared to opportunities with “Marketing” titles.
+After analyzing site data, we realized that opportunities on their job board containing “Business Development” or “Sales” posted on the Beedie Community job board consistently received less engagement on average compared to opportunities with “Marketing” titles.

 Working in a team of five, we conducted market research to identify key issues contributing to this low level of engagement: